smapiot/piral/docs/reference/migration.md

 > In general we will never break your Pilet API.
 Therefore, all of these changes below refer to the use of the Piral CLI for non-essential tasks or your Piral instance.

+## 0.13 to 0.14

+### Breaking Changes in 0.14

+1. The debug API does not work with the legacy Piral Inspector.
+The new API is supported from the Piral Inspector browser extension v0.7 upwards.
+2. By default the new pilet schema (v2) is used to build and debug pilets.
+Make sure the used feed service and app shell support this or use `--schema v1` when building or publishing pilets with the previous (v1) schema.

 ## 0.12 to 0.13

 ### Breaking Changes in 0.13